SaidMayan/catch-a-four-leaf-clover/project-worksheet.md

 🍀 CATCH A FOUR-LEAF CLOVER 🍀

 CATCH A FOUR-LEAF CLOVER is the name of the game.
 Gameplay is straightforward; there will be various particles (snow, rain, different leaves) being stirred by the wind.
 Goal is to find four-leaf clovers amongst them and gather them (using mousepad to control one’s movement and mouseClick to catch them and add +1 to your score).
 The more clovers you catch, the greater your luck and the higher your score.
 There will be a 60 sec duration for how many clovers one can find.
 A highest-scores (think arcade-style) will always be present on the side to make you want to challenge the best-doers.
 Because of my deep-rooted love for architecture and nature, I will use various background images and maybe gifs to create a sweet juxtaposition effect, with rain or snow and wind (using CSS and animations to create those) to create a messy atmosphere, where to find a clover might be a bit of a challenge.
 More extreme weather conditions, i.e. higher winds, will therefore raise the level of difficulty.
-Humor will be integrated in some sorts for entertainment value (a poem or something to help dull the edge of looking for clovers)!
+Humor will be integrated (post MVP) in some sorts for entertainment value (a poem or something to help dull the edge of looking for clovers)!

 ## Wireframes